Small Towns Fear They Are Unprepared For Future Climate-Driven Flooding

 "That long-standing water has resulted in major damage," he says, including dozens of collapsed streets, about 100 buildings damaged or destroyed by water and thousands of residents affected by sewer pump failures.

 Poorer residents are affected most seriously by the flooding and sewer failures.
-About 35 percent of Greenville's residents live in poverty, according to the most recent U.S. Census data.
+About 35 percent of Greenville's residents live in poverty, according to the most recent U.S. census data.

 "It's really strained poor folks," Simmons says.
 "When it rains, it pours on our disadvantaged and poor communities.
 When we have these sewer failures in their neighborhoods, because of standing water they can't flush their commodes.
 And it's a quality of life issue."